MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 ### Exercise 6: Configure continuous integration by using Azure Pipelines

-In this exercise, you deploy a container app from an image in the Azure Container Registry to the Azure Container Apps platform.

-The following Azure resources must be available in your Resource group named RG1:

-- A Container registry instance that contains one image.
-- A Virtual network with subnets.
-- A Service Bus Namespace
-- A Managed Identity
-- A Private endpoint
-- A Container App
-- A Container Apps Environment

 You've been asked to configure a continuous integration environment for Container Apps that meets the following requirements:

 - You need an Azure Container Apps deployment task in your ADO environment.
 - Pipeline1 must deploy a container image from your container registry to your container app using a self-hosted agent pool.
 - You must ensure that the pipeline successfully deploys the image at least once.

+In this exercise, you deploy a container app from an image in the Azure Container Registry to the Azure Container Apps platform.

-You complete the following tasks during this exercise:
+It will take about 10 minutes to complete the following tasks:

-1. Configure Pipeline1 to use the self-hosted agent pool.
+- Configure Pipeline1 to use the self-hosted agent pool.

-1. Configure Pipeline1 with an Azure Container Apps deployment task.
+- Configure Pipeline1 with an Azure Container Apps deployment task.

-1. Run the Pipeline1 deployment task.
+- Run the Pipeline1 deployment task.

-1. Verify the configuration.

 #### Task 1: Configure Pipeline1 to use the self-hosted agent pool